-All other actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
 The Experience Study report can be obtained at CalPERS' website under Forms and Publications.

-Changes in Assumptions - For the measurement period ended June 30, 2018 (the measurement date), demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Assumptions December 2017.
-For the measurement period ended June 30, 2017 (the measurement date), the discount rate was reduced from 7.65% to 7.15%.
+Changes in Assumptions - For the measurement period ended June 30, 2019 (the measurement date), there were no changes in assumptions.
+For the measurement period ended June 30, 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Assumptions December 2017.

 Discount Rate - The discount rate used to measure the total pension liability was 7.15% for the Plan.
 The projection of cash flows used to determine the discount rate assumed the contributions from plans members will be made at the current member contribution rates and that contributions from employers will be made at statutorily required rates, actuarially determined.
-Based on those assumptions, the Plans' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefits payments to determine the total pension liability.
 CalPERS' approach for the cash flow projections are presented in the GASB 67 and 68 Crossover Testing Report, which may be obtained from the CalPERS' website.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.

-In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
+In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund (PERF) cash flows.
 Such cash flows were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
+Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
 Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
 The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+The expected rate of return was then set equivalent to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.

 The table below reflects the long-term expected real rate of return by asset class.
-The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
+The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation used to measure the total pension liability.

-Asset Class New Strategic Allocation Real Return Years 1 - 10 ^(a) Real Return Years 11+(b)
+Asset Class New Strategic Allocation Real Return Years 1 - 10 ^{(a)(b)} Real Return Years 11+(c)

 Global Equity 50.00% 4.80% 5.98%

-Global Fixed Income 28.00% 1.00% 2.62%
+Fixed Income 28.00% 1.00% 2.62%

-Inflation Sensitive 0.00% 0.77% 1.81%
+Inflation Assets 0.00% 0.77% 1.81%

 Private Equity 8.00% 6.30% 7.23%

-Real Estate 13.00% 3.75% 4.93%
+Real Assets 13.00% 3.75% 4.93%

 Liquidity 1.00% 0.00% -0.92%

 Total 100.00%